-For further information, please refer to paragraph "Background and Business of the Company" on page 3.
+Please refer to section "Background and Business of the Company" on page 4.

 Capital Management

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration, development and operation of its mining assets.
 In the management of capital, the Company includes its cash and cash equivalent balances, interest bearing loans and components of shareholders' equity.